obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 ### Description

-There is no built-in instruction to group by desciption.
+There is no built-in instruction to group by description.

 Since Tasks 4.0.0, **[[Custom Grouping|custom grouping]] by description** is now possible.